About yellow fever

 - infants aged less than 9 months;

-- pregnant women – except during a yellow fever outbreak when the risk of infection is high;
+- pregnancy – except during a yellow fever outbreak when the risk of infection is high;

-- people with severe immunodeficiency due to symptomatic HIV/AIDS or other causes, or who have a thymus disorder.
+- severe immunodeficiency due to symptomatic HIV/AIDS or other causes, or who have a thymus disorder.

 A careful risk-benefit assessment should be completed when considering vaccination for those aged over 60.